Coder-256/TextBlaster/README.md

 Send out a text blast using the Messages app on macOS.

-If you have set up iMessage and [Text Message Forwarding](https://support.apple.com/en-us/HT208386), this will automatically send either an iMessage or SMS depending on whether the recipient's phone number is registered for iMessage.
+If you have set up iMessage and [Text Message Forwarding](https://support.apple.com/en-us/HT208386) between your iPhone and your Mac, this will automatically send either an iMessage or SMS depending on whether the recipient's phone number is registered for iMessage.
 Requires macOS 11 or later.

 ![Screenshot](screenshot.png)